MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 * _CID – Compatible Id.
 Must be “MSFT8000”.
 * _UID – Unique Id.
 Set to 1.

-Next we declare each of the GPIO and SPB resources that should be exposed to usermode.
+Next we declare each of the GPIO and SPB resources that should be exposed to user mode.
 The order in which resources are declared is important because resource indexes are used to associate properties with resources.
 If there are multiple I2C or SPI busses exposed, the first declared bus is considered the ‘default’ bus for that type, and will be the instance returned by the `GetDefaultAsync()` methods of [Windows.Devices.I2c.I2cController](https://docs.microsoft.com/uwp/api/windows.devices.i2c.i2ccontroller) and [Windows.Devices.Spi.SpiController](https://docs.microsoft.com/uwp/api/windows.devices.spi.spicontroller).

 ### SPI